Open-Systems-Pharmacology/OSP-Qualification-Reports/DDI_Qualification_CYP3A4/report.md

 - Qualification report generation.

-**Figure 1: OSP suite automatic (re)-qualification workflow**
+<a id="figure-appendix-2"></a>
 ![OSP qualification workflow](images/OSP_Qualification_Workflow_1.png)

+**Figure Appendix-2: OSP suite automatic (re)-qualification workflow**

-In a first step, the respective qualification scenario is saved in a special qualification repository on [GitHub](https://github.com/Open-Systems-Pharmacology/).
+In a first step, the respective qualification scenario is saved in a special qualification repository on OSP GitHub ([https://github.com/Open-Systems-Pharmacology/](https://github.com/Open-Systems-Pharmacology/)).
 This qualification scenario repository contains a detailed qualification plan that links and combines respective models and data to address the use case that shall be qualified.
 Therefore, the qualification plan consists of:

 - PK-Sim project files,
 - Additional model building steps (if applicable),